LiveIntent/live-connect/README.md

 - `function pixelGet (uri, onload)` where the `onload` is a `function()`

-If one of the functions is not available in the external handler, LiveConnect will fall back to its own implementation to ensure that the functionality isn't being affected.
+If one of the functions is not available in the external handler, LiveConnect will fall back to stubs to ensure that the overall functionality isn't being affected.
+It is recommended to provide full implementations of the interfaces.
+An example for StorageHandler ([here](./test/shared/utils/storage.ts)) and for CallHandler ([here](./test/shared/utils/calls.ts)) are provided.

-One way to achieve that is, for example, to initialize LC like this:
+With custom implementations the initialisation looks like this:
 ```javascript
 import { LiveConnect } from 'live-connect-js/src/live-connect'
 const storageHandler = {